Skip to content

 What is HTM 08-03 and do we need it?

-HTM 08-03 is the UK NHS nurse-call standard, widely adopted as international best practice — defines call categories, escalation timers, audibility and reliability.
-The UK NHS nurse-call standard, widely adopted as international best practice.
-It defines call categories, escalation timers, audibility and reliability.
+HTM 08-03 is the UK NHS nurse-call standard, widely adopted as international best practice — it defines call categories, escalation timers, audibility and reliability.
 We design to HTM 08-03 even for private hospitals because it produces a measurably better patient experience.

 What does a NABH-readable nurse-call system include?